Cjdcoy/dc_opticalflow/README.md

-dcoy_opticalflow
+dc_opticalflow
 ======================

-dcoy_opticalflow is a library of optical flow utilies based on
+dc_opticalflow is a library of optical flow utilies based on
 <a href="https://github.com/lmb-freiburg/flownet2" target="_blank">flownet2</a><br>

 ## Progress